De Montfort University

 Grading & Study Time

-"Overview: This degree will make you aware of the full resources of language, and help you learn to use them to the full, in any situation.
+We want to ensure you have the best learning experience possible and a supportive and nurturing learning community.
+That’s why we’re introducing a new block model for delivering the majority of our courses, known as Education 2030.
+This means a more simplified timetable where you will study one subject at a time instead of several at once.
+You will have more time to engage with your learning and get to know the teaching team and course mates.
+You will receive faster feedback through more regular assessment, and have a better study-life balance to enjoy other important aspects of university life. ****Structure**** This degree will make you aware of the full resources of language, and help you learn to use them to the full, in any situation.
 From the beginning of your course, you will be developing a knowledge of how language functions, and increasing your own skills of analysis and self-expression, while your TESOL work will focus on the acquisition of key skills and knowledge of teaching in general, and the teaching of English to non-native speakers in particular.
-Later years offer a range of courses blending theoretical and applied knowledge and skills, a final year work placement module and the opportunity to study material such as propaganda and interrogation, pragmatics, the mechanics of meaning, psycholinguistics and psychotherapy.
-This degree is centred on language and communication, and the acquisition of tools and theories that will help you, and other people, communicate more effectively.
-Contact hours: You will be taught through a combination of lectures, tutorials, seminars, group work and self-directed study.
-Assessment is through coursework (e.g. presentations, essays and reports).
-Your precise timetable will depend on the optional modules you choose to take, however, in your first year you will normally attend around 10 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 25 further hours of independent study to complete project work and research."
+The second and third years blend theoretical and applied skills for you to learn how to put your knowledge into practice.
+This degree is centred on language and communication, and the acquisition of tools and theories that will help you, and other people, communicate more effectively. **There is a varied mix of assessments including:** reports, essays, blogs, wikis, tests and oral presentations.
+The assessments are designed to build on each other as you progress in your studies and you will have opportunities to receive feedback on your work throughout.
+With a variety of different assessment methods, you can build on your individual strengths as well as develop a range of skills in creativity, project management, teamwork, verbal communication, writing for a variety of audiences and the use of different technologies. ****Contact hours**** You will be taught through a combination of lectures, tutorials, seminars, group work and self-directed study.
+In your first year you will normally attend around 10 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 25 further hours of independent study to complete project work and research.

 Entry Requirements / Admissions